MK0107/MVP/README.md

 # Mellow

-  Mellow is a task tracker that helps users to easily manage tickets and daily to-do's by category and urgency.
+  Mellow is a task tracker that can help its users to easily manage tickets and daily to-do's by category and urgency.
   It also allows pull down of statistical analysis of the cycle upon the user configuration.

 ## Installation